 The children are offered frequent health checkups at the Public Hospital.
 There are 3 volunteer physicians who offer free medical check-up at the Home on monthly.
 The Home has also established referral hospitals where they are offered subsidized rates.
-There is a clinician in the Home and one of the administrators is a pharmacist.
+There is a clinician in the Home who takes care of the medical needs of the children.
 80 percent of the children are on antiretroviral therapy.
 These are life saving drugs which at the moment are provided by the government.
 However for those children who develop resistance to first line of treatment, the Home has purchase second line of treat at Kes.4,000 per child per month.

-Currently our home hosts 81 children, 50 of which are in the 1st level of primary education in the neighbouring public schools while 21 are in secondary school and 7 children are in pre school this year 2016.
-2 teenagers completed their secondary education last year 2015 and are awaiting to join tertiary education.
+Currently our home hosts 81 children, 38 of which are in the 1st level of primary education in the neighbouring public schools while 30 are in secondary school and 4 children are in pre school this year 2018.
+One (1) girl is in vocational training and another one is a special school following her health condition.
+There is also one young girl who is yet to be enrolled in school.The Home has seven youths who competed their secondary education and are now undertaking various courses in different colleges in the country.

 While primary education is highly subsidized by the government, secondary education is expensive with annual fees of Kshs 40,000 per annum all inclusive.

 The children are provided with spiritual nourishment with the Home.
 The caretakers go through formation in order to support the children adequately without intimidating their spiritual growth.
 The Home community also participates in spiritual life of Nyahururu Catholic Parish.

 The children are offered guidance and counselling services in the Home on a weekly basis and whenever need arises.
 They are also are empowered on personal responsibility and general life skills.
 They participate in extracurricular activities within and outside the Home with other children.
 The caretakers go through monthly continuous learning to constantly renew their motivation and refresh their knowledge and skills in working with the children.